davestephens/ansible-nas/docs/zfs/zfs_overview.md

 have ECC RAM.
 If you just don't care about the danger of random bit flips because, hey, you can always just download [Night of the Living Dead](https://archive.org/details/night_of_the_living_dead) all over again, you're prefectly free to use normal RAM.
+If you do use ECC RAM, make sure your processor and motherboard support it.

 ### No, the SLOG is not really a write cache